aswiezawska/portfolio/README.md

 # PORTFOLIO #
 ## About me ##
+Hi, I'm Ania!
 I am passionate about good software quality.
 Strong sides are: analytical approach, motivation for constant development and willingness to never stop learning new things.
-I am looking for professional challenges and opportunities for personal development.
 I got hooked on the software testing bugs.
+My goal is to develop testing and technical skills.
 ## Tech skills ##
 <ul>
   <li> SQL </li>